 For the sixth year of celebration, Wines of Argentina made emphasis on how Malbec has become a classic.
 A classic varietal is one that is enjoyed again and again, through which new expressions of terroir and new layers of aromas and flavours are discovered.
 A classic wine is one that is appreciated by those who try it for the first time and those who drink it regularly.

 A classic gives so much pleasure that it invites us to explore deeper.
 A classic becomes a model and an influence.
 Malbec, our flagship variety has become the paradigm of Argentine wine.
 This means that thanks to it, we have begun an adventure of discovering the potential of our wine industry.

-With a program of various types of events our flagship strain will be honoured in the major cities of the world.
-The celebrations will revolve around conceptual events for consumers, wine fairs for the press and trade plus wine tastings and promotions in wine shops and restaurants.
+With the support of the Ministry of Foreign Affairs and the Argentine Wine Corporation our flagship grape will be honoured in the major cities of the world.
+As with every edition, a rich agenda is foreseen which will include conceptual activities for consumers, wine fairs for press and trade, talks from experts, tastings and promotions in wine bars and restaurants.